energy profile heading

 2H2(g) + O2(g) H2O(l)

-Energy profile diagram for water formation showing all the bonds formed and broken during the reaction.
+An outline of the chemical bonds being broken and formed as this reaction takes place are outlined in the diagram below: Energy profile diagram for water formation showing all the bonds formed and broken during the reaction.

 Energy profile diagrams for an exothermic and endothermic reaction.

-The energy profile diagrams show how the energy stored in the reactants and products changes as the reaction takes place.
+The energy profile diagrams show how the energy stored in the reactants and products chemical bonds changes as the reaction takes place.
 For all chemical reactions, both exothermic and endothermic the reactants need to be supplied with energy to break the bonds in the reactants, this is the activation energy.
 Once all the bonds in the reactants are broken new bonds can form in the products; remember bond formation releases energy and the stronger the bonds formed in the products the more energy will be released.

 Practice questions